mhered/mhered-test-pkg/README.md

 $ git push
 ```

-Note: If some test fails, you need to add again the modified files and repeat the git commit - which is fine.
-But there is a strange behavior if the file was open: it seems to revert to an older version?
+Note: If some test fails the commit is cancelled and the files are automatically modified, so you need to add again the modified files and repeat the git commit - which is fine.
+However there is a strange behavior if the file was open: it seems to revert to an older version?

 ### Add a license